-Nine Self-Care Ideas to Make Lockdown a Little More Bearable
+Nine Non-Boring Self-Care Ideas to Make Lockdown More Bearable

 Lockdowns can really take a toll on your general wellbeing, and Melburnians are the last people in Australia that need to be reminded of that.
 As our unlucky city rides out yet another stretch of stay-at-home restrictions, it's more important than ever to pop the things that help you unwind and de-stress to the very top of your to-do list.

 Want to transform your pad into a soothing sanctuary and aromatherapy haven?
 If that candle collection is in need of some fresh talent, you'll find some absolute gems being created by Melbourne fragrance house SOH.
-These bespoke candles feature scents like the fig-heavy Green House and the Mediterranean-inspired Libertine — and as a special lockdown gift, the full range is currently 20 percent off.
+These bespoke candles feature dreamy scents like the fig-heavy Green House and the Mediterranean-inspired Libertine.
 Meanwhile, Gather & Harvest's natural soy wax candles are housed in glass that's hand-cut from recycled bottles in Bali.
-Jump online to order scents like grapefruit and lime, rose geranium and Persian spice, shipped to your door.
+Jump online to order scents like grapefruit and lime, rose geranium and Persian spice, shipped to your door — for free, if you spend over $100.
 The candle jars are reusable and refillable, too.

 LUXE BATH ADDITIONS